 Q: Where can I get the CVSS code?

-Q: Where can I get more information on CVSS?
+Q: Where can I get more information about CVSS?

-A: You can get more information from FIRST, the current custodian for CVSS, at http://www.first.org/cvss/.
-Documentation on CVSS metrics, formulas, and scoring is available athttp://www.first.org/cvss/cvss-guide.html.
+A: You can get more information from FIRST, the current custodian for CVSS, at https://www.first.org/cvss.

 This document is part of the Cisco Security Center.